NCATS-Tangerine/tkg-beacon/README.md

 ### Configuring the Application

-Copy the config.yaml-template into config.yaml and customize it to the credentials of your TKG database.
-In particular, you should set your Neo4j credentials there and also, point to the local service database:
+Running the `make config` command above copied the config.yaml-template into config.yaml.
+If you haven't done so already, you should set your Neo4j credentials there and also, point to the local service database:

 ```
 database:
   address: bolt://tkg-db:7687
   username: neo4j
-  password: neo4j
+  password: <your_tkg_password>
 ```

-Also make a copy of the docker-compose.yaml-template into docker-compose.yaml and customize the Neo4j credentials to those of your TKG database.
-Alternately, set the NEO4J_AUTH environment variable to these credentials.
+Ensure that the user/password credentials of your Neo4j database for are also set to the same values in the local copy of the docker-compose.yaml file for both the `tkg-api` and `tkg-db` services.

 If you plan to run multiple instances of the project on your server, you'll also need to give each service name a globally unique value, e.g. `tkg-api` to `tkg-semmeddb-api` and `tkg-db` to `tkg-semmeddb-db` so that your